 52. Marble-like Range Hood

-To make this work, the countertops and kitchen hood have to be made from the same marble.
-The idea with this design is to create a waterfall effect that trickles down from the range hood to the countertops and finally the kitchen island.
+The countertops and kitchen hood must be made from the same marble to make this work.
+This design aims to create a waterfall effect that trickles down from the range hood to the countertops and, finally, the kitchen island.

-This not only unifies the entire design but also creates a stunning effect that’s greatly supported by the kitchen hood.
+This unifies the entire design and creates a stunning effect that the kitchen hood greatly supports.

-You should also consider using flat-panel cabinets, a white backsplash, and black appliances to fully complement this kitchen design.
+To fully complement this kitchen design, you should also consider using flat-panel kitchen cabinets, a white backsplash, and black appliances.

 53. A Mix of Modern and Rustic

-What if your design of the kitchen hood could incorporate both the modern and the rustic?
-Well, this design option allows you to do just that.
+What if your kitchen hood design could incorporate both modern and rustic elements?
+This design option allows you to do just that.

-The idea is to have a modern range hood, blended in with rustic cabinetry that contrasts with white walls and countertops.
+The idea is to have a modern range hood blended with rustic cabinetry contrasting white walls and countertops.
 This is one of the most creative kitchen hood designs you can explore.

-The kitchen hood is neatly covered in a modern dark gray pattern that starkly contrasts with the backsplash.
-So instead of visually hiding it, the kitchen hood is rather creatively incorporated into the kitchen’s design.
+The kitchen hood is neatly covered in a modern dark gray pattern contrasting with the backsplash.
+This design creatively incorporates the range hood into the kitchen.

-You can finally opt for flush cabinet pulls, which add a contemporary touch to the cabinetry.
-Since the white backsplash and walls create an airy and spacious feeling, you can support this theme by opting for open shelving at the top.
+For this cabinetry design, you can opt for flush cabinet pulls, which add a contemporary touch.
+Since the white backsplash and walls create an airy and spacious feeling, you can further support this theme by opting for open shelving at the top.

 54. Minimalist Shelves

 Minimalism has been a trending kitchen design topic, especially for the modern kitchen.
-And as far as open shelves are concerned, the minimalist open shelves is one design you should try.
+As far as open shelves are concerned, minimalist open shelves are one design you should try.

 Minimalist open shelves are based on using little clutter to create a unique open shelves design.
 Instead of numerous plates, cups, silverware, or anything else that looks busy and squeezed, the minimalist open shelves design uses neatly arranged cups, spoons, and cutlery to create a chic layout for the kitchen.

 The rest of the kitchenware can be stored in closed shelving at the bottom.
-For those shelves, you can experiment with recessed pulls that will further amplify the minimalism effect you’re going for in the kitchen.
+For those shelves, you can experiment with recessed pulls that amplify the minimalism effect you seek in the kitchen.

 55. Rustic Shelves

-If you’re going for a country-style kitchen, or you want to tone down the bold colors you’ve predominantly used in your kitchen design, then you should go for rustic open shelves.
+If you’re going for a country-style kitchen or want to tone down the bold colors you’ve predominantly used in your kitchen design, you should choose rustic open shelves.

-These shelves add a nice rustic touch to a modern kitchen or traditional country kitchen.
+These shelves add a rustic touch to a modern or traditional country kitchen.

-For instance, if you’re working with a striking contrast of gold, black, and navy, you can have a patterned backsplash with the rustic open shelves installed at the top.
+For instance, if you’re working with a striking contrast of gold, black, and navy, you can install a patterned backsplash with rustic open shelves at the top.

 The great thing about this design is that despite toning down the bold contrasts, it still doesn’t distract the view from the original design.
 Rather, it makes it more unified.